Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 8. openLCA

-An open-source tool, ideal for technical profiles with limited budgets.
+An open-source tool, well suited to technical profiles with a limited budget.

 Key strengths: